Zamiell/isaac-faq/README.md

 This was the tool that Edmund used to create all of the rooms for Rebirth and Afterbirth.
 However, the official editor is not very good and does not work properly with any Repentance rooms.

 In 2014, Chronometrics made a 3rd party room editor called [Basement Renovator](https://github.com/Basement-Renovator/Basement-Renovator) to improve upon the official editor.
 It is open-source and is located on GitHub.
-Since Basement Renovator is so much better than the official room editor, even the official developers now use Basement Renovator (which is why none of the Repentance rooms will work in the official editor).
+Since Basement Renovator is so much better than the official room editor, even the official developers now use Basement Renovator.
+(This is why none of the Repentance rooms will work in the official editor.)

 Basement Renovator is written in Python, so you can either run it from source or simply download a pre-bundled exe file from the [releases page](https://github.com/Basement-Renovator/Basement-Renovator/releases).